Akriti Kakar

-Akriti Kakar is an Indian singer.
+Akriti Kakar is an Indian singer and composer.
 Her songs, "Saturday Saturday" from the film Humpty Sharma Ki Dulhania and "Iski Uski" from 2 States became popular.
-Akriti was a judge on Zee Bangla's Sa Re Ga Ma Pa: Li'l Champs and was going to appear on Colors (TV channel)'s Jhalak Dikhhla Jaa.
+Akriti was a judge on Zee Bangla's Sa Re Ga Ma Pa: Li'l Champs and was going to appear on Colors TV's Jhalak Dikhhla Jaa.

 Personal life

-Kakar was born and brought up in Delhi.
+Kakar was born 7 August and brought up in Delhi.
 She has two sisters, twins Sukriti Kakar and Prakriti Kakar, who are also professional playback singers.

 Kakar married director Chirag Arora in March 2016.
+They had a son in November 2023.